hapax/hapax.github.io/assets/problem-time.md

 past but not the future.*
 Put differently, our current brain state seems to be influenced by past events, but not future ones.
-At a folk psychology level, being "lodged" in the present moment gives rise to presentism, and being "uninfluenced" by future events gives rise to the doctrine of free will, and the appeal of "growing block" ontologies for spacetime.
+At the level of folk epistemology, being "lodged" in the present moment gives rise to presentism, and being "uninfluenced" by future events gives rise to the doctrine of free will, and the appeal of "growing block" ontologies for spacetime, where the future does not yet exist.
 I think none of these conclusions is licensed by the properties of our brain states.
-But being lodged in the present seems like a trivially explicable thing, while only being able to remember the past does not.
+But being lodged in the present seems like a trivially explicable thing, while only being able to remember the past is not.

-#### The appeal of solipsism
+#### Temporal solipsism

+Let's pause for a moment and untangle a common thread joining these ideas.
 Presentism, free will, and growing blocks all represent a type of *solipsism*.
 A solipsist proper treats the fact that they cannot experience other